 There is no cost to students.
-Tuition, course materials, books, transportation, and a childcare stipend are provided free by Oregon Humanities.
+Tuition, course materials, books, transportation, and a childcare stipend are offered by Oregon Humanities to all participants.
 All of this would not be possible without the generous support of foundations, corporations, and individuals.

 For more information, contact onsite HIP Coordinator Michelle Patiño-Flores at (800) 735-0543, ext.
 112; or at firstname.lastname@example.org.

-Humanity in Perspective is made possible thanks to the support of the National Endowment for the Humanities, the William H. and Marcia D. Randall Foundation, and Literary Arts.
+Humanity in Perspective is made possible thanks to the support of the National Endowment for the Humanities and PGE Foundation.